 The following article uses options that are available starting with the Enterprise edition and project type.

 You may want to let the user select which features he wants to install from your application and display a specified dialog for each feature that the user selected.
-In order to achieve this you can implement the steps described below.
+In order to achieve this, you can implement the steps described below.

 You can download and unzip the “Dialogs by Features” sample project to better understand how to configure your own package.
-The Enterprise or Architect edition of Advanced Installer are required in order to build and run the project.
+The Enterprise or Architect edition of Advanced Installer is required in order to build and run the project.

 In the attached project you will find 4 features with 4 dialogs linked to them.

 The steps to follow are presented below:

 1. Go to the Organization page, create your features and set some suggestive identifiers for them (e.g., Feature1, Feature2, etc.)

 2. Go to the Dialogs page and add the “ConfigureDlg” dialog